 Why do some people fret over the most trivial matters while others remain calm in the face of calamity?
-Researchers at the University of California, Berkeley, have identified two different chinks in our brain circuitry that explain why some of us are more prone to anxiety.
+Researchers at the University of California, Berkeley, have identified two different fissures in our brain circuitry that explain why some of us are more prone to anxiety.

 Their findings, published Thursday, Feb.
 10 in the journal Neuron, may pave the way for more targeted treatment of chronic fear and anxiety disorders.
 Such conditions affect at least 25 million Americans and include panic attacks, social phobias, obsessive-compulsive behavior and post-traumatic stress disorder.